zazuko/cube-creator/README.md

 ## E2E tests

+There are two types of e2e tests:
+- API (Hydra): e2e tests that take the API as entrypoint
+- UI (Cypress): browser-based e2e tests

+### API e2e tests

 Running the E2E tests can be done using: `docker-compose run --rm e2e-tests`, and `docker-compose run --rm e2e-tests -- --grep pattern` lets you select which tests to run.

+### UI e2e tests

+We use Cypress to run UI e2e tests.

+We need a running instance of the app to test.
+The easiest way is to start lando: `lando start`

+Then the following command can be used to run the tests interactively:

+`VUE_APP_E2E=true VUE_APP_X_USER=john-doe VUE_APP_X_PERMISSION=pipelines:read,pipelines:write yarn --cwd ui test:e2e --url https://app.cube-creator.lndo.site`

+The `--headless` option allows running the tests without seeing the browser.